Skip to content

 url: http://fractorama.com/

-Fract-o-Rama is an application for power fractalists or for those who have some mathematical background about fractals because this is a tool to generate any kind of fractal figure users can imagine.
+Fract-o-Rama is an application for power fractalists or for those who have some mathematical background on fractals because this is a tool to generate any kind of fractal figure imaginable.
 You have to literally write down the formula directly before going any further.
 In that sense, it’s very flexible.
 Source code and documentation available.

 Last revision: 12 December 2007.